 LLCs Allow Owners to Step-Up Basis of LLC Assets

 Unlike corporations, LLCs can use a 754 election to adjust basis in LLC property when an owner dies, retires, or sells his interest.
-This benefits buyers by allowing them to increase the buyer’s share of inside basis to match the amount that the buyer paid for the interest.
-As a result, the buyer is treated the same as if the buyer had purchased a proportionate share of the underlying assets of the LLC.
-If the sale resulted in gain to the seller, the buyer will benefit from the 754 election.
+A 754 election benefits buyers by allowing them to increase the buyer’s share of inside basis to match the amount that the buyer paid for the interest.
+The buyer is treated the same as if the buyer had purchased a proportionate share of the underlying assets of the LLC.
+If the sale resulted in taxable gain to the seller, the buyer will benefit from the 754 election.

 LLCs Allocate Built-in Gain or Loss to the Contributing Owner